 2. Force of Will

 No, silly, we're not talking about the Force of Will trading card game.
-Rather, FoW offers one of blue's best instant spells.
-While it may look a bit steep at five mana, instead of paying its cost, it lets you exile a blue card from your hand and pay one life.
-That's right, for pinching yourself and simply banishing a card in hand, you can toss out a counter at anything without spending any resources!
+Will may look steep at five mana, instead of paying its cost, it lets you exile a blue card from your hand and pay one life.
+That's right, for pinching yourself and simply banishing a card in hand, you can toss a counter at anything without spending resources!

 1. Mana Drain

-You probably saw this one coming.
-Mana Drain offers an upgraded form of Counterspell (in itself a worthy negation) with absolutely no drawbacks to balance out the added powers.
-Like Counterspell, you pay two blue mana and thwart a spell of any type.
+An easy number one, Mana Drain offers an upgraded form of Counterspell with absolutely no drawbacks.
+Like before, you pay two blue mana to thwart a spell of any type.
 However, at your next main phase, you also add an amount of colorless mana to your pool equal to the countered spell's CMC!

-With one fierce stroke, they're down a card and you're suddenly up a bunch of mana, letting you play huge spells much earlier than normal.
-I'm amazed Mana Drain hasn't been banned in EDH (honestly, it belongs to the cards that probably should be), and it's an easy choice in any of my blue decks.
-I highly recommend Mana Drain to any competitive player, though considering its one of the best MTG cards ever produced, original copies often cost $60 or more.
-Thankfully, you can . buy alternate arts at much lower prices ranging around $10
+With one fierce stroke, they're down a card and you're up a bunch of mana, letting you play huge spells much earlier than normal.
+I'm amazed Mana Drain hasn't been banned in EDH (honestly, it belongs to the cards that probably should be).
+But if you'd rather not spend dozens of dollars on one card, consider blue/green's alternative "Plasm Capture" instead.

 Which counter do you prefer?